 “They got married and lived happily ever after”.
 Wouldn’t it be nice if life was truly like a fairly tale?

 Unfortunately, in reality this does not happen.
 The divorce rate for first marriages has been very close to 50% for the past several years, and the rate increases to over 50 % for subsequent marriages.

-At Family & Community Services of Somerset County (FCS) we provide support services to address each of life’s many transitions and problems.
+At Family & Community Services of Somerset County (FCSSC) we provide support services to address each of life’s many transitions and problems.
 Since 1960, we have specialized in providing professional and affordable mental health, family and addictions counseling services to children, adolescents, adults, and families in need.

 Families face multiple challenges.
 It is our mission is to enhance the quality of life of individuals, families and communities by providing professional family, mental health and addictions services and innovative community based programs.